 - Place the butter and light brown sugar in the bowl of a food processor.
 Pulse until you get butter granules.⅞ stick butter, ¾ cup light brown sugar

-- Add the egg, salt, aniseed, nutmeg, cardamom, and orange peel and mix well, pulsing.1 egg, ¼ teaspoon salt, 1 teaspoon anise seed, ½ teaspoon nutmeg, ¼ teaspoon cardamom, 2 oz. candied orange peel
+- Add the egg, salt, aniseed, nutmeg, cardamom, and orange peel and mix well, pulsing.1 egg, ¼ teaspoon salt, 1 teaspoon anise seed, ½ teaspoon nutmeg, ¼ teaspoon ground cardamom, 2 oz. candied orange peel

 - Add the flour and baking powder and mix until you get a solid consistency.2½ cup flour, 1 teaspoon baking powder